freyderdev/spring-cloud-architecture/README.md

-# 🧠 Microservices Architecture with Spring Cloud
+#  🧠 Spring Cloud Microservices Showcase

 This project implements a distributed architecture based on microservices using **Spring Boot 3** and **Spring Cloud**.
 It is designed to demonstrate best practices in backend development, scalability, security, and traceability, integrating multiple components of the cloud-native ecosystem.